-The borough of Guildford has one adopted neighbourhood plan.
-There are nine designated neighbourhood areas.
+The borough of Guildford has four adopted neighbourhood plans.
+There are ten designated neighbourhood areas.

 The Council designated the Albury Neighbourhood Area on 22 February 2017 following an application from Albury Parish Council and a six-week consultation.

-The Burpham Neighbourhood Plan was adopted on 12 April 2016.
+The Effingham Neighbourhood Plan was adopted on 10 April 2018.
 It forms part of the development plan for our borough and helps decide planning applications.
 Find out how we helped you have your say and how the decision was reached.

 The Council designated the Seale and Sands Neighbourhood Area on 24 May 2016 following an application from Seale and Sands Parish Council and a four week consultation.

-The Council designated the Send Neighbourhood Area on 2 July 2015 following an application from Send Parish Council and a six week consultation.
+The West Horsley Neighbourhood Plan was adopted (made) by the Council on 4 December 2018.
+The Council designated the West Horsley Neighbourhood Area on 8 September 2014 following an application by West Horsley Parish Council and a six week consultation.